NAIST-SE/AttractingContributors/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# List of Favorite Sports
+# List of Number you like
-1. I like basketball (githubid: KKKKKXY)
-2. tennis
-3. soft-tennis
-4. football
-5. baseball
-6. Running
-7. e-sports(apex)
-8. badminton
-9. volley-ball
-10.
+1. 7